 This will save you headaches from having to change it down the line and from the potential of losing brand recognition.

-Be sure to consider the mark format as well.
-There are three types of mark formats to be filed with the USPTO:
+Be sure to consider the mark format as well as you register.
+There are three types of mark formats you can use to register:

 - Standard character mark;

 - Sound mark.

 For a mark to be eligible for federal registration, it must be used in the ordinary course of trade in commerce for goods and services.
 This means the mark cannot be registered simply to reserve the right to the mark.

 This means that to be classified as “use in commerce,” the mark must appear somewhere on the good itself and then must be sold or transported within commerce.
 For a service mark, the mark must be used or somehow displayed in the sale or advertising of the specific goods and services.
 These goods and services, in turn, must be somehow rendered in commerce.